This year, several states introduced much-needed updates to the laws governing squatting.

 This spring, the media spotlight illuminated an obscure corner of state legal code: squatters’ rights.
 Legally, to squat means to move into a vacant property that doesn’t belong to you.
 Depending on each state, squatters may or may not have certain rights protecting them from eviction and even granting them ownership of a property after years of occupancy.

 Several outrageous instances of squatting ramped up concern and anxiety among home and property owners.
 In more than one case, AirBnB guests refused to leave when their weekend was up, invoking squatters’ rights.
 At least one AirBnB squatter then started renting out the basement of the house on AirBnB himself.
 Another woman found squatters occupying her childhood home.
-When she changed the locks, the squatters had her arrested
+When she changed the locks, the squatters had her arrested.

-The seeds of U.S. squatting laws were planted by settlers who moved into the Midwest and West in the early nineteenth century.
+A Very Brief History of SquattingThe seeds of U.S. squatting laws were planted by settlers who moved into the Midwest and West in the early nineteenth century.
 They lobbied Congress for, and won, preemption laws that gave them the right to own the land they occupied before speculators could snap it up.
+Modern squatters’ rights laws were put in place to discourage property owners from resorting to vigilante justice when trying to evict people. |

 To top it off, a TikTok influencer, Venezuelan citizen Leonardo Moreno, started trending for posting videos encouraging other migrants in the U.S. to take advantage of squatters’ rights laws.
 Moreno has since been detained by Immigration and Customs Enforcement.